LynX197-dev/lynx197-dev.github.io/README.md

 ## 📜 License & Credits
 © 2025 LynX Development.
 All rights reserved.
 Each plugin may have its own license—check individual plugin documentation for details.
-We mostly prefer the MIT License because it gives flexibilty to the users Thanks to everyone in the Minecraft plugin development community for inspiration, feedback, and collaboration.
+We mostly prefer the MIT License because it gives flexibilty to the users.

+Thanks to everyone in the Minecraft plugin development community for inspiration, feedback, and collaboration.

 ---